Our Volunteers

 Interested in joining our team?
 Please go to the https://www.adogsnewlife.org/volunteering to learn more.

-Today, I dedicate my time and skills to support the dogs of Mexico through A Dog’s New Life A.C.
+Today, she dedicates her time and skills to support the dogs of Mexico through A Dog’s New Life A.C.
 Helping those who can’t speak for themselves is more than a mission—it’s a dream fulfilled.